 Google is the world’s largest website, by a long-shot.
 Imagine the amount of data and collaboration it takes to run the number one website in the world.
 It’s no surprise that the tech giant has perfected the art of sharing and organizing documents through the cloud-based Google Drive storage.
-Drive, Docs, Meet, Sheets, Slides, and Forms are only some of the applications that make up Google G Suite.
+Drive, Docs, Meet, Sheets, Slides, and Forms are only some of the applications that make up Google Workspace (formerly G Suite).
 In this article, we will introduce you to Google Drive, the benefits it offers a remote team, as well as our favorite best practices.

 Top 3 Google Drive Highlights